 Did you know?
 You don’t have to be at an auction in person to bid – you can do it by telephone.
 Ask the auction house for more details.

 4. Go on viewings

-When you’ve chosen the property/ properties you plan to bid on, arrange viewings with the estate agent, preferably taking with you an expert such as a surveyor, builder and/or architect.
+When you’ve chosen the property you plan to bid on, arrange viewings with the estate agent, preferably taking with you an expert such as a surveyor, builder and/or architect.
 Don’t be afraid to ask for as many viewings as you need.

 Gather the opinions of several local agents for their thoughts on its value.
+Use our AgentFinder tool to compare all the agents near you.
 You can also try plugging the property address into Zoopla to get an estimate.

 5. Instruct a solicitor and study the small print

-The small print here is of course crucial, so now is the time to instruct a solicitor to study the paperwork on your behalf and make sure it’s legitimate and watertight.
+The small print here is crucial, so now is the time to instruct a solicitor to study the paperwork on your behalf and make sure it’s legitimate and watertight.

-Being up to speed on the ins and outs of a property before the auction also means the solicitor will be able to hit the ground running if your bid was to be successful.
+Being up to speed on the ins and outs of a property before the auction also means the solicitor will be able to hit the ground running if your bid proves successful.

 6. Commission a survey

-Unless the property is old, listed, unusual, or in a bad state of repair, a Homebuyer’s Report will usually suffice.
+Unless the property is old, listed, unusual, or in a bad state of repair, a Homebuyer’s Report may suffice.
 But you can find out more about the different kinds of surveys with our handy guide.